Rietta1/aws-bootcamp-cruddur-2023/journal/week3.md

 });

 ```
-Add this variables to your dockerfile
+Add this variables to your dockercompose file

 ```yml
 //add this to dockercompode under honeycomb